 This legislation is meant to promote the natural beauty of designated zones as well as opportunities in tourism development.
 Said areas can be likened to national parks with emphasis on natural attractions such as forests, grasslands, rivers, swamps, estuaries, and shorelines.

 The Wolds is believed to have been populated since the primeval period.
 The landscape was influenced considerably by ancient and contemporary agricultural practices.
-The Lincolnshire Wolds Countryside Service works closely with local landlord, farmers, business organizations, parish councils and Wolds residents to improve and protect the terrain.
+The Lincolnshire Wolds Countryside Service works closely with local landlord, farmers, business organisations, parish councils and Wolds residents to improve and protect the terrain.

 Some of the attractions that tourists include the following:

 The mill churns out flour obtained from organic grain while the ground shop sells an assortment of unprocessed food products.
-Tourists can explore the refinery and observe the flour milling procedure.
-On the other hand, the tea room serves refreshments and light snacks.
+Tourists can explore the refinery and observe the flour milling procedure, or stop by the tea room for some refreshments and light snacks.

 It is an extraordinary mansion made of amalgamated structure and showcases a wooden framework with mud and stud panels.
 The ground level and rooms in this floor highlight designs during the Georgian and Victorian times.
 The upper floors have remained intact since the 17th century.

 The collection of earthenware and ceramic objects is appropriate for microwaves and dish washers.
 These ceramics are designed by expert potters Michel and Heather Ducos.